bbejeck/kafka-streams-in-action/README.md

 3. I will be updating this file with a "road map" of where in the book maps to which examples.

-4. There are some exciting new features coming in the 0.11 release of Kafka and Kafka Streams coming early to mid June, stay tuned as this code base will evolve.
-Which also means we won't need to bundle the Kafka dependencies but include them in the gradle file.
+4. There are some exciting new features coming in the 1.0.0 release of Kafka and Kafka Streams coming in October stay tuned as this code base will evolve.